Hiromichinakahara123/DPPC-fluoro-miscibility-ML/README.md

 # DPPC/Fluorinated Compound Monolayer Miscibility Analysis

-This repository contains scripts and example data for the feature extraction, multivariate analysis, and Bayesian logistic regression modeling described in:
+This repository contains scripts for feature extraction, multivariate analysis, and Bayesian logistic regression modeling, as described in:

 > Nakahara H, Shibata O. "A Review of the Miscibility of Binary Monolayers Composed of DPPC and Fluorinated Compounds: Insights from Multivariate and Bayesian Modeling" (2024)

 ## Contents

 - `src/main_analysis.py`: Main script for feature engineering, PCA, correlation analysis, and Bayesian logistic regression (PyMC).
-- `example_data/example_data.csv`: Example input data with the same structure as Table 1 in the review.
 - `requirements.txt`: List of required Python packages.

 ## How to use